johnwcowan/r7rs-work/FloatCLMedernach.md

 float-sign returns a number z such that z and float-1 have the same sign and also such that z and float-2 have the same absolute value.
 If float-2 is not supplied, its value is `(float 1 float-1)`.
 If an implementation has distinct representations for negative zero and positive zero, then `(float-sign -0.0) => -1.0`.

-float-digits returns the number of radix b digits used in the representation of float (including any implicit digits, such as a ``hidden bit'').
+float-digits returns the number of radix b digits used in the representation of float (including any implicit digits, such as a ``hidden bit*).

 float-precision returns the number of significant radix b digits present in float; if float is a float zero, then the result is an integer zero.